UMich-Mind-Lab/training/README.md

-# training
+# MiND Lab training repository

-Training materials for the MIND lab
+This repository contains training materials for the MiND Lab at the University of Michigan.